What Does "LPC" Stand For In Counseling And Mental Health Services?

 Are you looking for a counselor or therapist who can help?

 LPCs can also have several designations aside from the certification of "LPC."
-These can include LSCW (licensed social care worker), who hold a Master of Social Work degree, marriage and family counseling, and others, which can further inform their ability to treat various conditions.
+These can include LSCW (licensed social care worker), who holds a Master of Social Work degree, marriage and family counseling, and others, which can further inform their ability to treat various conditions.
 If you are hoping to find help with a specific issue, you can search for an LPC with additional certification or license that allows them to practice therapy that more closely fits your needs.

 LPCs versus psychologists

-Although the difference between a psychiatrist and an LPC is relatively clear – a psychiatrist is considered a medical doctor, and an LPC has a master's degree or doctorate in counseling – the differentiation between a psychologist and an LPC can be more difficult define.
+Although the difference between a psychiatrist and an LPC is relatively clear – a psychiatrist is considered a medical doctor, and an LPC has a master's degree or doctorate in counseling – the differentiation between a psychologist and an LPC can be more difficult to define.
 Because schooling is not a guarantee of a substantial difference (LPCs can have doctoral degrees in their field), the manner of treatment is usually the most significant area of difference.

 Counseling tends to focus on a more immediate, concrete set of problems, working to eradicate or manage those problems.
 Someone might go to a counselor for anxiety or depression, for instance.
 Typically, psychology focuses more on a broader frame, identifying, uncovering, and working through underlying issues and root causes.